D8-X/d8x-trader-backend/README_SETUP.md

 We recommend the following setup:

 - A managed database service.
 The database hosts tables for historical trading data and the referral system
-- Docker swarm with 3 servers.
+- 'Swarm manager and 2 servers': Docker swarm with 3 servers.
 This component hosts the main API that the front-end communicates with via Websocket and REST API.
-- Docker compose with 1 server that hosts a Redis cache, the components "history", "pxws-client", and "referral"
+- 'Server 1': Docker compose with 1 server that hosts a Redis cache, the components "history", "pxws-client", and "referral"

 The documentation below walks through the setup of these services.
 Alternatively, one could set up everything on one server using `docker-compose-all.yml`.